Bedrock-OSS/bedrock-wiki/docs/scripting/game-tests.md

 ▸ **succeedWhenBlockPresent**(`id`: [_Block_](#interfacesblock), `position`: [_BlockLocation_](#interfacesblocklocation)): _void_

-The GameTest will succeed when the specified block is found at the specified coordinates
+The GameTest will succeed when the specified block is found at the specified coordinates.

 ##### Parameters: